Kneuman0/PrimeFactorizor/README.md

 that can be stored in a long datatype.
 All numbers containing primes larger than those in the text document will be factored using an algorithm that will continue to find larger primes but should be expected to take a while.

-- This application can also create it's own text document.
+- This application can also create it's own text document containing prime numbers.
 This process will take ~3 hours depending on computing power